WebSocket Transport

 When creating a WebSocket call, the audio format can be customized:

 Vapi automatically converts sample rates as needed.
 You can stream audio at 8kHz, 44.1kHz, etc., and Vapi will handle conversions seamlessly.
+The system also handles format conversions internally when needed.

 Connecting to the WebSocket